zfnWong/GAR/README.md

 # GCGAN
-This is the official code for GCGAN.
+This is the official code of GCGAN.

 ## Usage
 1. Go to the `PGE` package and use